rh-ai-quickstart/ai-quickstart-contrib/user-guide.md

 ## Getting help, submitting feedback and making requests

-All feedback is welcome.
+All feedback and suggestions are welcome.
 Specific and actionable feedback is preferred.
 Please create a GitHub issue directly in the quickstart repository whenever possible.

 For general feedback, please create an
 [issue in ai-quickstart-contrib](https://github.com/rh-ai-quickstart/ai-quickstart-contrib/issues)